supplee/cl-housing/README.md

 # cl-housing

 This is a flexible, predictive modeler of the craigslist rental market of your choosing coded in python using.
 It will soon be expanded to take data from other sources as well.
-The modeler scrapes posts from the craigslist market of your choosing, and then creates and updates a regression to assess how "fair" the pricing is for posted after training.
+The modeler scrapes posts from the craigslist market of your choosing, and then creates and updates a regression to assess how "fair" the pricing is by comparing the difference between actual rent and expected rent.

 ## Getting Started